Binary Tree in Action (Construction)

 var constructFromPrePost = function(preorder, postorder) {}

-This problem has a fundamental difference from the previous two:
+This problem is different from the previous two:

-With preorder and inorder or postorder and inorder traversal results, you can determine a unique original binary tree.
-However, using preorder and postorder results alone cannot determine a unique original binary tree.
+Given preorder and inorder, or postorder and inorder traversal, you can restore the unique original binary tree.
+But with preorder and postorder, you cannot restore a unique tree.

-The problem statement also mentions that if there are multiple possible reconstruction results, you can return any one of them.
+The problem also says, if there are multiple possible answers, you can return any of them.

-Why is this the case?
-As we have discussed, the strategy for constructing a binary tree is quite straightforward: first, identify the root node, then recursively construct the left and right subtrees.
+Why is that?
+As we said before, the usual way to build a binary tree is simple: find the root node, then find and build the left and right subtrees recursively.

-In the previous two problems, you could identify the root node using the preorder or postorder traversal results, and then determine the left and right subtrees using the inorder traversal results (the problem states that there are no nodes with the same val
+In the previous two problems, you could use preorder or postorder to find the root, then use inorder to know the left and right subtrees (the problem says all values are unique).

-In this problem, you can determine the root node, but you cannot precisely identify which nodes belong to the left or right subtrees.
+In this problem, you can find the root, but you cannot know exactly which nodes belong to the left or right subtrees.

 preorder = [1,2,3], postorder = [3,2,1]

-Both of the following trees satisfy the conditions, but clearly, their structures are different:
+Both of the following trees fit the condition, but their structures are different:

-1. First, determine the root node's value using the first element of the preorder result or the last element of the postorder result.
+1. First, take the first element of preorder or the last element of postorder as the root.

-2. Then, take the second element of the preorder result as the root node's value of the left subtree.
+2. Then, take the second element of preorder as the root of the left subtree.

 class Solution {